iam-rahul-sah/GitTutorials/README.md

 ---
 ## 8. GIT diff

-- `git diff` - Shows the difference between the modified version(there should be a modified verison of the file or it does not yield any result) of a file and the staged version of the file(if one exists or the committed version of the file)
+- `git diff` - Shows the difference between the modified version(there should be a modified verison of the file or else it does not yield any result) of a file and the staged version of the file(if one exists or the committed version of the file)
-- `git diff --staged` - Shows the difference between the staging area and the local repository.
+- `git diff --staged` - Shows the difference between the staging area and the perviously commited files.

 [Index](https://github.com/iam-rahul-sah/GitTutorials#git-tutorials)